 When it comes to learning more about how your page could load faster, Google Page Speed Insights is a great tool.

 While the specifics will vary from site to site, here are five basic steps that you can take to improve your page speed:

 - Compress your images (and/or use JPGs): The bigger a file is, the longer it will take to load.
 For images, compressing them will reduce the file size and help them load faster.
 You can also use JPGs, a file format that is already compressed.

 - Host videos on a third-party hosting platform: While compressing video files is also a good idea, an even better idea is to host your videos on a third-party hosting platform, which you can then embed on your webpage.
 That way, your webpage won’t need to load the full video file.

-- Minimize Redirects: Every time your site redirects from one page to another, that’s another request sent to the server that needs to be fulfilled.
-Any time there is a redirect needed, make sure that there is only one redirect in the chain.
+- Minimize redirects: Every time your site redirects from one page to another, that’s another request sent to the server that needs to be fulfilled.
+Any time a redirect is needed, make sure that there is only one redirect in the chain.

 - Use a plugin to enable caching: Caching is a protocol that stores elements of your webpage as a static file, allowing it to load more frequently.
 While you should definitely do research before installing any caching plugin, nonprofits with WordPress sites should check out the free plugin W3 Total Cache.

 - Use a Content Delivery Network (CDN): CDNs spread out the storage and delivery of your website elements across a network of servers.
 When a person clicks on your website, the page will download from the server that is physically closest to them, reducing load times.
 W3 Total Cache, mentioned in the previous tip, also provides access to a CDN.

 Another way to help your pages load faster through Google Search is to create Accelerated Mobile Pages (AMP) versions of these pages.
 AMP is a web component framework created by Google to help sites create web pages with streamlined code that load faster.